 What are Excess Reserves?

-Excess reserves refer to the cash held by a bank or other financial institution above the reserve requirement that the authority sets.
-The amount of excess reserves is equal to the total reserves deducted by the required reserves.
+Excess reserves refer to the cash held by a bank or other financial institution above the reserve requirement that an authority sets.
+The amount of excess reserves is equal to the total reserves reduced by the required reserves.
 Holding excess reserves leads to the opportunity cost of investing the cash for higher returns.

 - Excess reserves refer to the cash and deposits held by a financial institution (e.g., a commercial bank) exceeding the reserve requirement that an authority (e.g., the central bank) sets.

 - Excess reserves protect the banking system by providing additional liquidity buffers.